 I advocate for life because without it there is no opportunity for liberty or the pursuit of happiness.

-Reagan is a lifelong Oregonian, spending most of time on the political campaign trail.
-He's worked on campaigns for pro-life candidates all the way from School Board to U.S. Congress.
-He has an Associates Degree from Chemeketa Community College.
+Reagan is a lifelong Oregonian, spending most of his time on the political campaign trail.
+He's worked on campaigns for pro-life candidates all the way from local school boards to U.S. Congress.
+He graduated from Chemeketa Community College.
 Reagan lives in Albany with his wife, along with their son and dog.

 There’s truth that needs to be shared, fear that needs to be relieved, people who need to be supported, and hearts that need to be changed.
 The pro-life movement doesn’t stop after birth.

-After graduating in 2017, Sharolyn went on to work in real estate until finding a job at ORTL to fulfill her passion for life and her love for people.
-Sharolyn serves as our office manager, managing the inner workings of the office and stepping in to meet the needs of the rest of the team.
+After graduating in 2017, Sharolyn went on to work in real estate until choosing to work at ORTL to fulfill her passion for life and her love for people.
+She strives to create compassionate communications that will be heard by all sides and further the pro-life message.
 Sharolyn was born and raised in Oregon and currently lives in Albany with her golden retriever, Millie.

 Community Outreach Specialist